Skip to navigation Skip to content

 Certain conditions apply for approval to travel interstate.

-Does the student want to travel interstate to participate in the Away from Base activity?
+Does the student or non-student traveller want to travel interstate to undertake the Away from Base activity?

 6